RULES HELP KEEP EVERYONE PLAYING FAIR!

 11. Escrow Accounts: In EOA’s duties and obligations as overseers of the exchanges currency and members fair-play in business transactions; EOA has the rights, the power, but not the obligation to use Escrow Accounts for the following purposes: (i) Whenever EOA transactions extend beyond a single quick purchase/sale transaction, such as is typical for construction jobs.
 EOA may upon request of seller and agreement of buyer, remove said trade dollar amount from buyers account and place them into a separate account to be held until such time as both buyer and seller request that said funds be transferred from Escrow Account into seller's trade account. (ii) Whenever a member owes EOA cash and/or trade dollars, EOA may place some or all of said member’s trade balance into an Escrow Account until such time as EOA feels they no longer need said trade balance as security for said debt.
 Escrow Accounts created for debt’s owed EOA supersede and take precedence over all other member Escrow Accounts..

 13. Liabilities and disclaimers of Liabilities: If Member’s application is accepted and a membership is granted, the Member and the individuals signing for the Member, assume joint and several responsibilities of all purchases and fees as a condition of membership.
 EOA makes no representation of warranty, either implied or expressed, and disclaims all liability as to the fitness, quality, merchantability, prices, or terms of any transaction, wherein member is the buyer or seller.
 The Member acknowledges that any transaction in which it participates shall be on a voluntary basis.
 Members should exercise the same discretion in entering into trade transactions as they would in cash transactions.
 Any and all disputes will remain between Members.
 EOA transactions have the same inherent risks as similar transactions conducted outside of EOA.
 Further, EOA EXPRESSLY DISCLAIMS ANY OBLIGATION TO WARRANT, MEDIATE AND/OR BE INVOLVED IN TRADE TRANSACTIONS BETWEEN MEMBERS.
 SUCH TRANSACTIONS ARE STRICTLY BETWEEN MEMBERS AND MEMBERS AGREE TO DEFEND AND/OR INDEMNIFY EOA FROM AND AGAINST ANY CLAIM AGAINST IT AS A RESULT OF ANY DISPUTE BETWEEN MEMBERS.
+The creditor/debtor relationship is between the members, and EOA only acts as a third-party record keeper, pursuant to the authority the members’ grant the exchange in the membership agreement.

 14. Waiver of right: EOA’s failure of delay in exercising any right shall not operate as a waiver thereof, and any single or partial exercise of rights shall not preclude any other or further exercise in any way.
 EOA remedies are cumulative and are not exclusive of any remedies provided by law.